popphylotools/ccs-consensuser_v2/README.md

 CCS-consensuser is a pipeline written in Python 3 that aims to generate consensus of unique sequences (haplotypes) from long-read amplicon sequences obtained by PacBio circular consensus sequencing (CCS).
 This tool is implemented in two main steps, demultiplexing and consensus.

+THe current version is 2.2.
+This version includes the option --max_depth_sample, which define a maximum number of reads per sample to be processed.
+Using this option avoids system overloading and excessive runtime.
+The default is 100000.

 <p align="center">
 <img src="https://github.com/popphylotools/ccs-consensuser_v2/blob/main/ccs-consensuser_v2_workflow.jpg" width="700" />
 </p>